Duke in the Arab World

 EXCURSIONS

 Program participants enjoy a full complement of excursions, both day trips and extended trips, all included in the cost of the program.
 We’ll take a 3-day trip to the desert, and we’ll tour the cities of Meknes, Irfan, Marrakech, and Shifshawn.
 Cooking, calligraphic, and music classes will also be included.
-There is also a one-week trip to Tunisia from Rabat.
-During this trip, the group will explore the Tunisian model of citizenship and civil society engagement as well as discuss with scholars the process of democratic consolidation since the Arab revolution in Tunisia in December 2010.
+While in Cairo, participants will go on excursions to the pyramids, Alexandria, Old Cairo, and the Nile.

 HOUSING & MEALS